sohansputhran/movie-analytics/README.md

 # movie-analytics
-MovieAnalytics explores a movie dataset to predict success, analyze genre trends, and examine correlations between budget, revenue, and runtime.
-It uses data visualization, machine learning, and NLP techniques to uncover insights into the film industry and movie performance.
+MovieAnalytics is a data science project aimed at exploring and analyzing a comprehensive movie dataset.
+The project includes various analyses such as movie success prediction, genre popularity, director and cast performance, and the correlation between budget, revenue, and runtime.
+Using machine learning, data visualization, and natural language processing (NLP), this repository provides valuable insights into the film industry.
+The goal is to uncover patterns and relationships that influence movie success, while also demonstrating various data science techniques applied to real-world movie data.